Home For Fiction – Blog

 In the end, it boils down to this: Would you reread your own work?

-When it comes to my own novels, I’ve reread (and enjoyed) the last three multiple times.
+When it comes to my own novels, I’ve reread (and enjoyed) the last four multiple times.
 Apognosis and Musings I’ve read once or twice, and thought “Nice”.
 The previous ones, I haven’t (yet).
 I have nothing against them (I wouldn’t put my name on them if I did), but I just don’t think they’re as good.

 Note: If you want to have a laugh, read about the rejection of my first book.
 And for another quasi-egotistical text, one where I offer a literary analysis of three excerpt I like – from my own fiction, that is! – take a look at this post.